zubair210/wonbase/README.md

     return 0;
 }
 # Q .
 7 Create a program where two values, a and b, are stored.
-The addresses of a and b should be stored and the cmath library should be used to find the sine value in degrees.
+The addresses of a and b should be stored and the cmath library should be used to find the sin, cos and tan value in degrees.
 When calling these values, the object should be run through a pointer.
 The function that is created should also be a constructor function, and everything should be organized using multiple inheritance.
 The values of a and b should be taken from two different classes.
 #include<iostream>
 #include<cmath>
 using namespace std;